IQSS/dataverse/doc/sphinx-guides/source/contributor/index.md

 # Contributor Guide

 Thank you for your interest in contributing to Dataverse!
 We are open to contributions from everyone.
-We welcome contributions of ideas, bug reports, usability research/feedback, documentation, code, and more!
+We welcome contributions of ideas, bug reports, documentation, code, and more!

 ```{contents} Contents:
 :local: